chilupa/nexmo-developer/_documentation/en/messages/concepts/custom-objects.md

 Where the custom object, `$CUSTOM_OBJECT`, can be anything from within the [Messenger Message Object](https://developers.facebook.com/docs/messenger-platform/send-messages/templates/).

-For example, consider sending media by facebook URL, the `$CUSTOM_OBJECT` format would look like
+For example, consider sending media by Facebook URL, the `$CUSTOM_OBJECT` format would look like

 ```json
 "message": {